 - Lab work consists of a series of online units which you will do on your own.
-This lab work is in addition to the work you will do in class, and the work assigned by your lecture instructor instructor.
-Your grade in lab will count 20 percent of your course grade.
+This lab work is in addition to the work you will do in class, and the work assigned by your lecture instructor.
 The lab uses a program called CONNECT written by McGraw-Hill.
-Your ability to access Connect is included in your tuition for this course, so you should not need an access code.
-The lessons are self-paced, but you will need to complete all of them by the end of the semester. - Your lab instructor is Lois McDowell.
+Your ability to access Connect is included in your tuition for this course, so you should not need an access code. - You can find the link to your lab section in our Brightspace class.
+Click on Connect Lab and follow the instructions to get started.
+You have thirteen Connect Lab units to complete, each by the due date posted in Brightspace. - Because lab work is done individually, you may work ahead on labs until all lab assignments are done.
+Try to score 100 on each unit and aim for at least 70. - Your lab instructor is Lois McDowell.
 You can contact her at lmcdowell@mclennan.edu.